Thursday, October 3, 2024

 That is so racist!

 True, the N-bombs, anti-Semitic bombs, and homophobic bombs are not in abundance.
 But they are frequent enough.
-Since they so casually part of the narrative, they hit like a slap.
+Since they are so casually part of the narrative, they hit like a slap.

 It’s that casualness that is so galling.
 Presumably Updike is just painting a portrait as he sees it, but he never condemns the sewage that spills from some of his characters’ lips.